Sreelatha3/firebase_data_pipeline/README.md

        * tags : Talks about the recipe taste and other qualities these tags(ex: spicy, sweet etc) are helpful for search operations
        * ingredients : Nested array that consists of ingredient's data - name of the ingredient, quantity of the ingredient, unit - units of the quantity
        * steps : Nested array that consists of step order and instructions
-   * Users: User profile metadata. (user_id as the document id)
-       * name : Name of the User
-       * email : Email id of the user
-       * location : Location of the user
-       * signup_date : User signup date (assuming the recipes are hosted on app or web)
-       * user_id : Unique Identifier for the user (user_id and the user document id are same)

    * Interactions: Event logs (views, likes, ratings).
 ##### Normalized Output (CSV Schema):
   1. recipes.csv: Contains recipe metadata (Title, Cuisine, Difficulty, Prep Time).